jenkinsci/mesos-plugin/README.md

 If you want to override this behaviour and spawn an executor for each build in queue immediately without waiting, you can use these flags during Jenkins startup:
 `-Dhudson.slaves.NodeProvisioner.MARGIN=50 -Dhudson.slaves.NodeProvisioner.MARGIN0=0.85`

-## Single-Use Slave ##
+## Single-Use Agent ##

 ### Freestyle jobs ###

-In the Build Environment settings, you may select "Mesos Single-Use Slave" to schedule disposal of the slave after the build finishes.
+In the Build Environment settings, you may select "Mesos Single-Use Agent" to schedule disposal of the agent after the build finishes.

 ### Pipeline jobs ###

-To schedule slave disposal from a Pipeline job:
+To schedule agent disposal from a Pipeline job:

     node('mylabel') {
         wrap([$class: 'MesosSingleUseSlave']) {